science-en-poche/yelandur/API.md

 * `n_profiles` (public)
 * `n_devices` (public)

-The `exp_id` is the SHA-256 hexadecimal hash of the string obtained by putting the `owner_id` and the `name` together, separated by a `/`.
+The `id` is the SHA-256 hexadecimal hash of the string obtained by putting the `owner_id` and the `name` together, separated by a `/`.
 In
 python: